gerardroche/gerardroche.github.io/_posts/2019-02-12-toggle-sidebar.md

 title: Toggle Side Bar
 ---

-Since NeoVintageous 1.5.0 you've been able to toggle the sidebar using a mapping of your choice.
-I'm going to show you how to do that.
+I'm going to show you how to create a sidebar toggle mapping in NeoVintagous.

 ## \<leader\>d